 All our connection charges have been approved by the Australian Energy Regulator.

-There'll be fees to install your electricity metering at your premises.
-The amount is charged to you by your electricity retailer so you will need to discuss this with them.
+The meter provider may charge fees to install electricity metering at your premises.
+The amount is charged to you by your electricity retailer, so you will need to discuss this with them.

 FAQs and further reading